appseconnect/docs/_posts/Getting-Started/2018-09-20-accessing-portal.md

 ## Designer

 This section will enable the user to design their business specific integration flows using their selected packages.
 You can easily create and design your integration flows using
-Workflows and Process Flows.
-Below are the gist that provides you with the informations of Workflow and Process Flow.
+Workflows and Processflows.
+Below are the gist that provides you with the informations of Workflow and processflow.

 ![Designer1](\staticfiles\root\media\designer1.PNG)